ADVISORI Logo

 • Automated compliance reports for audits and reviews

-• Implementation of the Least-Privilege principle as the basis of many standards
+• Implementation of the least-privilege principle as the foundation of many standards

-Integrating PAM into existing Identity Management systems creates a seamless security architecture with centralized management and consistent policies.
+Integrating PAM into existing identity management systems creates a smooth security architecture with centralized management and consistent policies.

 • Synchronization of user identities and groups from Active Directory/LDAP